-- 'Reflective practitioner journal'.
+• 'Reflective practitioner journal'.
 Following your applied facilitation practice, you will write a short reflective practitioner journal, as per the instructions in the Guidance Note, to articulate your learning points from practice and to develop your habits as a reflective practitioner.
+Please note: this journal will be shared online with the instructor, however you will only receive direct feedback in the final one-to-one meeting with the instructor - 75 points

-This can be turned in at the same time as the Self-assessment paper (see below)- 75 points - Self-assessment and growth plan paper due no later than Monday 27 April, at 8:00am.
+- Self-assessment and growth plan paper due no later than Monday 29 April, at 8:30am.
 This paper should be no longer than 3-4 pages single spaced.
 The purpose of this paper is have an opportunity to honestly evaluate your own personal strengths and challenges in group processes as a member of a group, as a facilitator or leader, and as a process designer in settings where you expect to find yourself in the future.
 You are encouraged to use insights from your reflective practitioner journal, as well as feedback received from the facilitation practice experience.
 You should also refer to key ideas from your readings and class to deepen your assessment, using proper citations for all references.
 125 points - Instructor feedback and coaching meeting.
-During the week of 27April 1 May, you will have a one-to-one meeting with the class instructor, who will provide feedback and opportunities for discussion of your development as a practitioner.
+During the week of 29 April 3 May, you will have a one-to-one meeting with the class instructor, who will provide feedback and opportunities for discussion of your development as a practitioner.